 GnuPG and Enigmail Tips

-A collection of tips related to GnuPG and Enigmail.
+A collection of tips related to GnuPG and Enigmail for Thunderbird.
 For GnuPG and related topics see also my GnuPG bookmarks.

 Deutsche Version weiter unten / German version further down.

 An attempt to explain GnuPG and Enigmail installation to a Windows user who already uses Thunderbird.
-Note that I do not run Windows and can't verify, this is just how it should work as far as I understood.
+Note that I do not run Windows and can't verify, this is just how it should work as far as I understood and it seems it did for those who followed these instructions.

-To verify that you got the original version and it wasn't exchanged during transport, e.g. by a manipulated cache or so (yes, this is paranoid ;-) you should check the integrity.
+To verify that the transfer completed correctly and you got the original version and it wasn't exchanged during transport, e.g. by a manipulated cache or so (yes, this is paranoid ;-) you should check the integrity after the download.
 If this is your first time GnuPG installation you can't use it to check itself.
 As Windows doesn't come with tools for this task, you can download a sha1sum executable from the GnuPG ftp site.
-In a command line window change to your download directory and enter the command (this for version 1.4.8 that was current at the time of writing)
+In a command line window change to your download directory and enter the command (this for version 1.4.13, there may be a more recent version available now)

-and compare the output with the SHA1 signature that is published by the GnuPG developers on the integrity check page, which for v1.4.8 was
+and compare the output with the SHA1 signature that is published by the GnuPG developers on the integrity check page, which for v1.4.13 was

-Adapt the command and the ouput for a different version than v1.4.8 of course.
+Adapt the command and the ouput for a different version than v1.4.13 of course.

 If the signature hash doesn't match the published one, be suspicious and do not use that binary.
 If in doubt ask someone who is familiar with these things and can check the downloaded binary's integrity for you.